 Underwritten by the Diana M. and Bruce V. Rauner Family.
 Sculpture Trail given by the Shaw Family in memory of Charles H. Shaw.
 Additional support provided by the Public Museum Capital Grants Program, Illinois Department of Natural Resources, Illinois State Museum; the Institute of Museum and Library Services; the Souder Family Foundation; Anonymous; Tom and Louise Flickinger & the Edward E. and Marie L. Matthews Foundation; and the Illinois Clean Energy Community Foundation.

 - Construct using natural materials in the imagination hut

 - Go on a bug hunt to find ants, worms, or insects

-Outer courtyard activities, accessible April through October
+Outer park activities, typically accessible April through mid-October

 - Run up and roll down the gentle berms